organix/uFork/ufork-wasm/awp.md

 Underlying transports provide an interface made up of two requestor functions (see https://github.com/douglascrockford/parseq), `connect` and `listen`.

+The transport interface may also have a `generate_identity` requestor function that produces new identities, and an `identity_to_name` function that takes an identity and returns the corresponding name.

 #### Connecting

 The `connect` requestor takes an object with the following properties: